 8.3.2.5.
 The manufacturer shall take appropriate steps to demonstrate that the OBD system will indicate a fault when one or more of the faults occur listed in Annex 2.

 8.3.3.
-The manufacturer shall demonstrate that malfunctions of the EGR flow and cooler, where fitted, are detected by the OBD system during its approval test.
+The manufacturer shall demonstrate that malfunctions of the EGR flow and cooler, where fitted, are detected by the OBD system during its certification test.

 8.3.4.
 A Contracting Party may require that any powertrain malfunction that triggers any operating mode which significantly reduces engine torque (i.e. by 10 % or more in normal operation) shall be detected and reported by the powertrain / engine control system.